 You have some different criteria for use and what is considered standard or exceptional between the two:

 Handheld units should be small and easily packed in luggage, or even a large purse for travel models.
+These handheld garment steamers provide a compact size and a travel packed unit and yet gives power steam on the go.
 Tank size should range from a half a cup at the lowest end to a cup and a half at the higher end (ones with tanks this big tend to be a bit bulkier and harder to travel with, however).
 Handheld units can generally only operate for about 15 minutes at a time.

 Upright units are more like small appliances, akin to a vacuum cleaner (and around the same size).
 They tend to have tanks ranging from a liter to a gallon, and can continuously pump out steam for a half hour or more.